Vienna: Airport

-Vienna is served by Vienna International Airport, located 18 km southeast of the city center near the town of Schwechat.
+Vienna is served by Vienna International Airport, located 18 km southeast of the city centre near the town of Schwechat.
 The airport handled approximately 29.5 million passengers in 2023.
 Following lengthy negotiations with surrounding communities, the airport is set to be expanded to increase its capacity by adding a third runway.
 The airport is undergoing a major expansion, including a new terminal building that opened in 2012 to accommodate the growing number of passengers.
-Another option for travelers is to use Bratislava Airport, Slovakia, located approximately 60 km away.
+Another option for travellers is to use Bratislava Airport, Slovakia, located approximately 60 km away.